 Near Benton in Polk County, Tennessee — The American South (East South Central)

 Location.
-35° 5.756′ N, 84° 39.087′ W. Marker is near Benton, Tennessee, in Polk County.
+35° 5.8′ N, 84° 39.104′ W. Marker is near Benton, Tennessee, in Polk County.
 Marker can be reached from U.S. 64, on the right when traveling east.
-Marker is near Lower Ocoee River Put-in within Sugarloaf Mountain Park on the dam's south side.
+Marker is in Sugarloaf Mountain Park on the dam's southern side.
 Touch for map.
 Marker is at or near this postal address: 2144 US-64, Benton TN 37307, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Ocoee No. 1 (about 300 feet away, measured in a direct line); a different marker also named Ocoee No. 1 (about 300 feet away); The Halfway House (approx. 4.6 miles away); Nancy Ward (approx. 5 miles away); a different marker also named Nancy Ward (approx. 5 miles away); Polk County World Wars Memorial (approx. 5.3 miles away); Polk County Veterans Monument (approx. 5.3 miles away); Polk County Confederate Monument (approx. 5.3 miles away).
+Ocoee No. 1 (here, next to this marker); Ocoee Dam #1 (about 300 feet away, measured in a direct line); The Halfway House (approx. 4.6 miles away); Nancy Ward (approx. 4.9 miles away); a different marker also named Nancy Ward (approx. 4.9 miles away); Polk County World Wars Memorial (approx. 5.3 miles away); Polk County Veterans Monument (approx. 5.3 miles away); Polk County Confederate Monument (approx. 5.3 miles away).
 Touch for a list and map of all markers in Benton.

 Credits.
 This page was last revised on July 26, 2021.
 It was originally submitted on July 26, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
 This page has been viewed 115 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on July 26, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.